Requesting testimonials from your customers can feel awkward. But you should do it! It is great for your business.

 Finally, I gave you some helpful tips for getting started with requesting testimonials.

-The most effective, time-saving and inexpensive solution to collect testimonials is Trustmary’s automated software.
-You can ask for testimonials through a testimonial form and easily embed them to your website.
+The most effective, time-saving, and inexpensive solution to collect testimonials is Trustmary’s software.
+You can ask for testimonials and video testimonials through a testimonial form and easily embed them on your website.

-Book a meeting with us to discuss the software in more detail or start a free trial to begin your customer testimonial journey right away!
+Start your free 14-day trial to begin your customer testimonial journey right away!

 How can I get testimonials from business customers?